 C. Listed Driver.
 This may include non-resident relatives who are listed as being drivers.
 The listed driver must have a reasonable belief that he is entitled to use the vehicle.
 If that is the case, then that driver has coverage while driving a covered auto and also a non-owned auto.
 A listed driver could be a second class insured for UM/UIM.

-D. Permissive User.
-Permission may be based on several indices: (1) express permission; (2) implied permission; (3) a reasonable belief of permission; (4) any attempt to restrict the manner of operation does not defeat permission The City of Norfolk v.
+D. Permissive User: Permission may be based on several indices: (1) express permission; (2) implied permission; (3) a reasonable belief of permission; (4) any attempt to restrict the manner of operation does not defeat permission.
+The City of Norfolk v.
 Ingram, 235 Va.
-433 (1988); (5) Any ambiguity in the exclusion; (6) permission by the custodian Gordon v.
-Liberty Mutual, 675 F.Supp 321(E.D.Va.1987) Permission to use a vehicle for maintenance or repair does not imply that the permittee may use the vehicle for personal errands.
+433 (1988); (5) any ambiguity in the exclusion; (6) permission by the custodian Gordon v.
+Liberty Mutual, 675 F.Supp 321 (E.D.Va.
+1987) Permission to use a vehicle for maintenance or repair does not imply that the permittee may use the vehicle for personal errands.
 Hartford Insurance v.
 Davis, 246 Va.
 495 (1993) An exception to the permission circumstance may arise in “emergency circumstances”.

-In general no permission means no coverage.
+In general, no permission means no coverage.

 If the vehicle is non-owned, then look at the resident relative’s policy to see how they define “permission”.
 It may be that permission may come from any “custodian” of the vehicle regardless of whether the custodian had permission.

-Consider an example.
-Father tells daughter that she is absolutely barred from driving the family car.
-In spite of that daughter takes the keys and crashes the car.
+Consider an example: Father tells daughter that she is absolutely barred from driving the family car.
+In spite of that, daughter takes the keys and crashes the car.
 Daughter is a family member while driving a covered automobile and is covered even though she does not have permission and does not even believe that she has permission.

 Change the facts a bit and suppose that dad gives permission to daughter to drive the vehicle but says that there can be no alcohol consumption by anyone while driving the vehicle.
 Boyfriend starts driving the vehicle after consuming alcohol.
-Boyfriend had been granted permission by daughter to drive.
-Under the omnibus clause any restriction on permissive use is invalid.
-As such the “no drinking” bar is not a bar to coverage.
+Boyfriend has been granted permission by daughter to drive.
+Under the omnibus clause, any restriction on permissive use is invalid.
+As such, the “no drinking’ bar is not a bar to coverage.
 But if dad told daughter she cannot grant permission to anyone else, then that second permittee is not a permissive user.
+First permittee has permission and he grants permission to second permittee.
+Coverage upheld.
+Va.
+Farm Bureau v.
+Appalachian Power, 228 Va.
+72, 77 (1984).
+However if first permittee is expressly told no one else can drive, then there is no coverage for second permittee.
+State Farm v.
+Geico, 241 Va.
+326, 330 (1991)

 E. Agency.
 The driver may be on-duty or otherwise acting as an agent or employee for someone else.
 If that is the case, then agency may invoke coverage.
-For example if defendant is on his way to work and he is deemed to be on-duty while he is on his way to work, then whatever auto coverage the employer has, the employee likewise may have.
+For example, if defendant is on his way to work and he is deemed to be on-duty while he is on his way to work, then whatever auto coverage the employer has, the employee likewise may have.
 If there is no coverage, then at least there is vicarious liability of the employer.

 F. Livery.
 In this day of 30-minute delivery, there frequently arise instances where people are using a private auto for delivery.
 That delivery may be of people or it may be of goods.
-If it is of people, then it’s clearly excluded.
-If it is of goods, it is probably also excluded and therefore no coverage.
+If it is people, then it’s clearly excluded.
+If it is goods, it is probably also excluded and therefore no coverage.
 State Farm v.
 Old Dominion, 110 Va.
 Cir.
 37 (Roanoke, 2022).
 There is an opinion from the Commissioner of Insurance however that appears to be to the contrary insofar as it relates to the delivery of goods.

-6. If the Vehicle is Non-owned, That May Lead To Wealth Of Coverage
+6. If the Vehicle is Non-Owned, that may Lead to Wealth of Coverage

 The best indicator of a non-owned vehicle may be the Police Report.
 If the report states that the owner is not the driver, that’s a good clue that there is a non-owned vehicle involved.

 The non-owned automobile is now an exclusion.
-The named insured and resident spouse are saved from this exclusion.
+The named insured and resident spouse are saved from exclusion.
 Trying to state the exclusion in positive language, non-owned auto coverage might be found to exist where:

 (1) The insured is using a vehicle not owned by him provided it is not furnished or available to the family for regular use with the exception of the named insured and resident spouse.